 Graffiti Removal Kit

-If you cannot remove the graffiti, free Graffiti Removal Kits are available.
+If you cannot paint out the graffiti, free Graffiti Removal Kits are available.
 There are different kits for painted surfaces and for bare brick, stone and masonry surfaces.

-To get your free Graffiti Removal Kit visit our Customer Service Centre with proof of address documents and a police incident report.
+To get your free Graffiti Removal Kit visit our Customer Service Centre.

 Tips for preventing graffiti: